ese5160/a14g-final-submission-s25-t29-straw-hats/README.md

 * HVAC System Integration: A natural next step for this project is to scale the system to interface with HVAC systems in commercial buildings, where centralized CO monitoring and control could improve occupant safety and energy efficiency.

-* MQTT Communication Debugging: Currently, MQTT protocol communication between the device and Node-RED remains unreliable.
+* MQTT Communication Debugging: Currently, MQTT protocol communication between the device and Node-RED remains unreliable, only basic mqtt publish functions work.
 Further investigation into task prioritization, broker connectivity, and buffer handling within the FreeRTOS environment is necessary.

 * Sensor Upgrade: Replacing the MiCS-5524 with a more reliable CO sensor—with higher accuracy, better linearity, and a comprehensive datasheet—would enhance the robustness of the system.